 Overview

 To run Intuiface Player in "kiosk mode" means to prevent visitors from killing or switching away from a running experience in Player.
-It does this by preventing access to File Explorer, the taskbar, the desktop, the Action Center or any other part of the Windows operating system.
-Your PC will look and act like its sole purpose in life is to run your experience.
+It prevents access to File Explorer, the taskbar, the desktop, the Action Center, or any other part of the Windows operating system.
+Your PC will look and act like its sole purpose is running your experience.

-This article suggests methods for creating a kiosk mode.
-As you'll see, these methods are provided by the Windows OS itself, not by Intuiface.
-Intuiface has no built-in capability for creating a kiosk mode.
+This article suggests a method for creating a kiosk mode.
+As you'll see, this method is provided by the Windows OS itself, not by Intuiface.
+Intuiface has no built-in capability to create a kiosk mode.

 NOTE:

-- Follow these directions at your own risk as this is an IT task independent of the use of Intuiface.
+- Follow these directions at your own risk, as this is an IT task independent of using Intuiface.
 We are not responsible for any issues that might occur in your efforts to apply the steps below.
-If you are even remotely hesitant about following these directions, don't do it.
+Don't do it if you are even remotely hesitant about following these directions.
 Find the nearest IT administrator to help you.

 - This article does not address the use of Windows Embedded.
-Doing so is also supported but beyond the scope of this Knowledge Base.
+Doing so is also supported but beyond the scope of this Help Center.
 Please work with your IT Administrator if you wish to adopt Windows Embedded.
 For reference, lockdown features are discussed here.

-- The guidance above for Windows 10 does not address the use of Windows 10 IoT Enterprise.
-Doing so is also supported but beyond the scope of this Knowledge Base.
+- The guidance below does not address the use of Windows 10 IoT Enterprise.
+It is also supported but beyond the scope of this Help Center.
 Please work with your IT Administrator if you wish to adopt Windows 10 IoT Enterprise.

-- If you want to change windows 10 boot screen, just follow Microsoft procedure described in Customize the boot screen.
+- If you want to change the Windows 10 boot screen, just follow the Microsoft procedure described in Customize the boot screen.

-The following procedure enables you to configure a Windows account so that logging into that account immediately runs an Intuiface experience within Player rather than running Windows Explorer.
-What you're doing is changing the Windows "shell".
+The following procedure enables you to configure a Windows account so that logging into that account immediately launches an Intuiface experience within Player rather than launching Windows Explorer.
+In other words, you're changing the Windows "shell."

 Here are the steps for creating a Windows user account that logs directly into a running instance of Intuiface Player: